lowRISC/lowrisc-site/content/docs/GettingStarted.md

     chip_top.bit - The FPGA bitstream containing the RISCV processor and peripherals and the first-stage booter rootfs.tar.xz - The compressed tape archive containing the Debian root filing system for RISCV

-## GNU license.
+## Linux license.

-Warning, boot.bin and Debian contain copylefted software.
+These prebuilt binaries contain GNU software, the implication being that source code must be provided.
 Source for the Debian system is available upstream in

     http://www.debianmirror.de/debian-ports/pool-riscv64